Datavisualiatie-UGent/project-dv25-8/src/peloton.md

 </div>

 ## Age is just a number
+In the world of professional cycling, age plays a unique role in shaping the careers of athletes.
+While the sport demands peak physical condition, there is no strict age limit to achieving success.
+In this section, we explore the age distribution of riders in the World Tour peloton, highlighting how age correlates with performance and wins.

+The visualizations below show the age distribution of all active riders, with a focus on the riders who have achieved victories.
+We will see how age influences both participation and success in races.
+As you explore the data, you'll notice patterns that reflect the balance between experience and youthful ambition in the peloton.

+The first graph shows the overall age distribution of riders, with a color distinction between winners and non-winners.
+The second graph zooms in on the wins by age, providing insight into the age groups that are most likely to achieve victory in the World Tour.

 ```js
 // Define a function that creates a bar chart of the distribution of the age of the riders in the World Tour peloton over the years
 function ageHistogram({width} = {}) {